matthewdhull/matthewdhull.github.io/_pages/about.md

 Hi, I am a researcher and instructional associate at the Georgia Institute of Technology.
 My current research is in machine learning and visualization under Prof. Duen Horng (Polo) Chau.
 I am lead teaching assistant for the CSE 6242 - Data and Visual Analytics course offering at Georgia Tech as part of the Master's of Science in Analytics and Master's of Science in Computer Science programs.

-I am also a pilot on the Boeing 767 aircraft for FedEx Express, based in the Bay Area of CA.
+I am also a Captain on the Boeing 767 aircraft for FedEx Express, based in the Bay Area of CA.

 <!-- A data-driven personal website
 ======